Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Craigburn Farm has eight active public transport stops, all of which are bus stops.
-These stops are served by seven different routes that together offer 111 weekly passenger trips.
-The accessibility of these transport services is rated as good, with residents on average located 310 meters from the nearest stop.
+These stops are served by seven different routes that together facilitate 111 weekly passenger trips.
+The area's transport accessibility is considered good, with residents on average being located 310 meters from the nearest stop.

-Across all routes, there is an average service frequency of 15 trips per day, which equates to approximately 13 weekly trips per individual stop.
+Each route on average operates 15 trips per day, resulting in approximately 13 weekly trips per individual stop.

 Frequently Asked Questions - Transport